QubitPi/hashistack/docs/docs/docker-registry-with-ui/index.md

 title: General Deployment
 ---

-Quick Start (Manual Deployment without hashicorp-aws)
+Quick Start (Manual Deployment without hashistack)
 -----------------------------------------------------

-This section is to give you a taste of what's behind the scene of hashicorp-aws deployment.
+This section is to give you a taste of what's behind the scene of hashistack deployment.
 Let's make some directories
 first:

 ```console